 Simply set up a Google Form, activate the Payable Add-On, and in minutes, you can collect money as your racers fill out your Form and are moved through the checkout process.
 You can have racers enter info including their name/email, emergency contact, category they’re racing, t-shirt size if you’re making race merch—whatever you need!
 And of course, add a question that lets them pay for their registration.

-Payable only makes money if you do, and our cut—zero for sales under $2.50, 25 cents for transactions between $2.51 and $75, and 0.5% for transactions over $75—is significantly lower than typical ticket-selling sites.
+Payable only makes money if you do, and our fees are significantly lower than typical ticket-selling sites.
 (For example, in the US, Eventbrite takes $0.79 plus 2 to 2.5% per ticket sold.)

 We know creating Forms can be time-consuming, so we have a whole template library available to help get you started fast.
 For a bike race or any other endurance sport event like a running race, we recommend this simple event template: Just copy it and make it your own!
 (Don’t forget to follow the instructions in the template to activate the Payable Add-On and set it to start collecting payments.)